Kalepa/terraform-aws-lambda-shell-resource/README.md

   lambda_shell_module = module.lambda-shell

-  // Run the command using the Python interpreter create_interpreter   = ["python3"]
+  // Run the command using the Python interpreter
+  // This is the path to it in Python3.9 (which the lambda-shell module uses) interpreter   = ["/var/lang/bin/python3.9"]
-  // Load the command/script from a file create_command       = file("describe-regions.py")
+  // Load the command/script from a file command       = file("describe-regions.py")
-  // Cause Terraform to fail if the function throws an error when creating the resource create_fail_on_error = true
+  // Cause Terraform to fail if the command returns a non-zero exit code fail_on_nonzero_exit_code = true

-  // The interpreter to use for the command to run when the resource is destroyed destroy_interpreter   = ["bash"]
-  // The command to run when the resource is destroyed destroy_command       = "echo 'destroying resource'"
-  // Cause Terraform to fail if the function throws an error when destroying the resource destroy_fail_on_error = true
+  // Cause Terraform to fail if the command outputs anything to stderr fail_on_stderr = true
 }

 output "shell-resource" {